jcfitzpatrick12/grso-docker/README.md

 - **Conda Environment**: Minimizes dependency conflicts and ease of setup.
 - **Mounted Volume**: Persistent storage in the /home directory inside the container using a mounted volume.

+## Supported Operating Systems

+This project is designed to be compatible with the following operating systems:

+- Ubuntu (Version X.X or later)

+Please note that while this project has been tested extensively on Ubuntu, it may also work on other Linux distributions.
+However, full compatibility is not guaranteed for operating systems other than the ones listed above.

 ## Prerequisites
-- Ubuntu.
-- Before installing `gbo-docker`, ensure Docker is installed on your system.
+- Ensure Docker is installed on your system.
 Docker can be downloaded and installed from [Docker's official website](https://docs.docker.com/get-docker/).
-- Ensure you have git and wget installed locally.
+- Ensure you have git and wget installed locally [run](```sudo apt install git wget```)

 ## Installation